For a list of offices up for election in 2022, please check this list.

 voting information resources

 Applications for Vote by mail must be renewed each year.

-In January 2021, you may apply to receive a Ballot by Mail to vote in the next 2021 election.
-If you’re over 65, be sure to check the box indicating that you want Ballots by Mail for all 2021 elections.
-Many local offices are up for re-election this year: check this list.
-Consider running!
-Contact us for more information.
+Starting in January each year, you may apply to receive a Ballot by Mail to vote in the next election.
+If you’re over 65, be sure to check the box indicating that you want Ballots by Mail for all elections during the year.

 You may apply in person at the Grayson County Elections Office, 115 W Houston St, Sherman.